Hardi185/DSAByStrivers/Linked List/Count Linked List Nodes(Length).md

 class Solution {
     // Function to count nodes of a linked list. public int getCount(Node head) {
-        if (head == null) {
+        // If the list is empty, return 0 if (head == null) {
             return 0;
         }

-        int count = 1;
+        // Initialize count and traverse the linked list int count = 1;
         Node current = head;
         while (current.next != null) {